NYARAS/vault-infrastructure-aws/README.md

 #### TTL and Max TTL
 The `TTL` defines when the token will expire.
 If the token reaches its TTL, it will be immediately revoked by Vault.
 The `Max TTL` defines the maximum timeframe for which the token can be renewed.
 Once the max TTL is reached, the token cannot be renewed any longer and will be revoked.

+#### Understanding Vault KV delete commands
+The `kv delete` command deletes the data for the provided path in the key/value secrets engine.
+If using K/V Version 2, its versioned data will not be fully removed, but marked as deleted and will no longer be returned in normal get requests.

+The `kv destroy` command permanently removes the specified versions' data from the key/value secrets engine.
+If no key exists at the path, no action is taken.

+The `kv metadata delete` command deletes all versions and metadata for the provided key.

 ### Vault Auth Methods

 Different auth methods have different intentions and purposes.
 The following defines what different auth methods are intended for within Vault: